AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation.rst

 * Types can be **extended** by other modules

 -------------------------------------
-Ada Mechanisms for Tagged Inheritance
+Ada Mechanisms for Tagged Derivation
 -------------------------------------

 * Only applies to :ada:`record` types